SYMPTOMS REQUIRING REMOVAL OF CHILD FROM CHILDCARE (no exceptions)

 Lice: Not permitted back to childcare until after the second hair treatment.

 Please take the rules seriously.
 It is always best to call me and ask if you are unsure whether or not you may bring your child.
 It is always best for you to have a back up plan available to you in the event your child is ill and you cannot miss work.
 Any infractions of the above rules and you will be called at work or school to come and pick up your child.
-Repeated calls to have you return to daycare to pick up your child may result in termination (with all fees due and payable).
+Repeated calls to have you return here to pick up your child may result in termination (with all fees due and payable).
+If someone in my family has any of the above symptoms, I will call you the previous evening, or as soon as I am aware of the situation, so that you may determine whether or not you want your child exposed to such symptoms.
+I will ask you to make other arrangements if I feel the illness in my family will hinder the quality of care I give your child.

 THANK YOU for following the school rules and helping make it the best it can be for everyone!